 - If the building is opened, all guidelines must be followed.

-Where should we/could we safely conduct weddings, funerals and baptisms?
+Where should we/could we safely conduct weddings, funerals, and baptisms?

 These activities, like in-person worship, are subject to the same local and state governmental directives regarding numbers of people allowed to gather in-person.
-The consideration of all BWC re-entry guidelines, including the ability to ensure social distancing and mask-wearing must be used until these directives are lifted.
+The consideration of all BWC re-entry guidelines, including the ability to ensure physical distancing and mask-wearing must be used until these directives are lifted.

 How should we address the use of restrooms when we first come back to the building?

-The Re-Entering Well Guidelines ask that every church consider how social distancing can be observed in their restrooms, including the use of alternate stalls and sinks, and how to control and monitor traffic in these areas.
+The Re-Entering Well Guidelines ask that every church consider how physical distancing can be observed in their restrooms, including the use of alternate stalls and sinks, and how to control and monitor traffic in these areas.
 Additionally, there needs to be a thorough cleaning of restroom surfaces between gatherings.
 Encourage sanitary practices within restrooms through excellent signage.
 Signs should be posted reminding ALL users that hand washing for at least two minutes is important, in addition to your "masks must be worn" notice.
 If possible, reserve a restroom for seniors over 65.
 Signs should be displayed outside the restroom offering instructions on proper procedures, and again on the inside of the restroom stalls.